Nianago06/Yeo-Language/docs/grammar.md

 Example:
 ye no o → yeo (“life + self = human”)

-The following usages are intended for simple conversation and are rarely used in everyday speech in this language.

 ---

 ## ■ noo — Addition (and / also)